 By train?
 Both railroads with passenger service have their depots in Lansing.
 City bus or taxi will bring you to the campus.

 By air?
-If you arrive by plane, you will land at the Capital City Airport and take either taxi or limousine directly to your campus destination.
+If you arrive by plane, you will land at the Capital City Airport and take a taxi directly to your campus destination.